Juanfelipegrc/notes-app/README.md

     ```

 ## Usage
-Navigate to the localhost link that appears (ej: `http://localhost:3000`) in your browser to see the application in action.
+Navigate to the localhost link that appears (e.g., `http://localhost:3000`) in your browser to see the application in action.

 ## Dependencies
 This project uses the following main dependencies: